LASIK Surgery – An Introduction

 The first step in the LASIK surgery procedure is for your surgeon to administer anesthetic drops to numb the eye.
 The drops diminish corneal sensitivity, and in doing so, typically make the procedure pain-free.

-Next, the surgeon creates a thin flap in the cornea using either a microkeratome (surgical blade) or a femtosecond laser (all-laser LASIK).
+Next, the surgeon creates a thin flap in the cornea using either a microkeratome (surgical blade).
 A small piece of the flap remains attached to the cornea.
 The flap is then peeled back to expose the underlying corneal tissues.

 Your surgeon may prescribe eye drops to decrease the risk of infection and reduce swelling.